go-cli-command

 Usage

-- Register your commands with the
+- Registering your commands in a

 CommandsRegistry